 Lori Shontz, senior editor

-Entry filed under: Controversy, NCAA sanctions, Penn State trustees, Rod Erickson.
-Tags: Anthony Lubrano, Board of Trustees, Charlie Dent, James Broadhust, Karen Bretherick Peetz, Keith Masser, Mike McQueary, Rod Erickson.
+Entry filed under: Board of Trustees, Controversy, NCAA sanctions, Rod Erickson.
+Tags: Anthony Lubrano, Charlie Dent, James Broadhust, Karen Bretherick Peetz, Keith Masser, Mike McQueary, Rod Erickson.